My mother’s maiden name is Smith. (It’s not.)

 As a child, I thought Kansas was a fictional place from The Wizard of Oz.

-My dad used to get really frustrated with me as a child because I was obsessed with car number plates, particularly P reg.
+My dad used to get very frustrated with me as a child because I was obsessed with car number plates, particularly P reg.
 He always hoped I would be more interested in the makes and models of the cars.

 I was raised without religion playing a part in my life, and I am not religious as an adult.
 The world has taught me that religion is the root of all conflict and hatred, and I think the world would be a better place without it.

 My favourite childhood films were Homeward Bound: The Incredible Journey and Matilda, and I still enjoy watching them as an adult.

 I struggle to find a healthy outlet for anger and frustration, so it tends to build up inside and turn into nasty rants on Twitter.
 I’ve been working on this part of myself in some detail, and I’m hoping this blog will help.

 I love building computers.
 I upgraded internal parts of my family computer when I was 8 years old but didn’t build my first complete one until 2008.

-I have a keen interest in video editing, and enjoy learning all there is to know about different video technologies.
-Unfortunately it has made me highly susceptible to spotting when the ‘professionals’ get it wrong.
+I have a keen interest in video editing and enjoy learning all there is to know about different video technologies.
+Unfortunately, it has made me highly susceptible to noticing when the ‘professionals’ get it wrong.

 I love creating stories, characters and TV show ideas.
 However, I don’t like scriptwriting, so these ideas don’t often go further than my hard drive.